emmakamau/emmakamau/README.md

 <br/>

-- 🔭 I’m currently working on [Python Practice Tests](https://www.practicepython.org/)
+- 🔭 I’m currently working on a C# application.

-- 🌱 I’m currently learning Flask and Python
+- 🌱 I’m currently learning C#.

 - ❓ Ask me about anything related to Python stack and related technologies